kokomelone/medicine-project/README.md

 # Medicine Alternative Finder

-A web application that helps users find alternative medicines with the same salt composition and compare their prices to make informed and cost-effective healthcare decisions.
+A backend-focused web application that identifies alternative medicines with the same salt composition and compares their prices to support cost-aware healthcare decisions.

 ---

-## Overview
+## Problem Statement

-The Medicine Alternative Finder allows users to search for a medicine by name and retrieves all other medicines with the same salt composition.
-It provides a detailed price comparison, highlighting budget-friendly and premium options.

-This project focuses on real-world healthcare utility and efficient data processing on a large dataset.
+Many medicines available in the market have equivalent alternatives with identical salt compositions but significantly different prices.
+Patients often lack visibility into these alternatives, which can lead to unnecessary healthcare expenses.

+This project aims to bridge that gap by programmatically identifying equivalent medicines and presenting structured price comparisons.

 ---

+## Solution Overview

+The application allows users to search for a medicine by name.
+It automatically extracts the salt composition and retrieves all medicines sharing the same composition from a large dataset.

+The results are analyzed and presented with clear pricing insights.

+---

-## Features
+## Key Features

 - Case-insensitive medicine search
 - Automatic salt composition detection
 - Identification of all equivalent medicines
-- Price analysis including minimum, maximum, and average price
+- Price analysis including:
+  - Minimum price
+  - Maximum price
+  - Average price
-- Highlights the cheapest and most expensive options
+- Highlighting of cheapest and most expensive options
-- Displays affordable alternatives sorted by price
+- Sorted display of affordable alternatives
 - Efficient handling of a large dataset (220k+ records)

 ---

+## Technical Approach

+- Normalize medicine names for reliable searching
+- Extract salt composition from the selected medicine
+- Filter the dataset to identify matching compositions
+- Perform price aggregation and comparison
+- Render results using server-side templates

+The focus is on backend logic, data correctness, and clarity of implementation.

+---

 ## Tech Stack

 ### Backend
 - Python
 - Flask
 - Pandas

 ### Frontend
 - HTML (Jinja2 Templates)
 - CSS

 ### Data
-- CSV-based medicine dataset
+- CSV-based medicine dataset (220k+ records)

 ### Tools
-- Git and GitHub
+- Git & GitHub
 - Visual Studio Code

 ---